valeriodionisi/NumericalMethods_dynare/README.md

 f) Topics in Bayesian estimation.

 All the models are firstly introduced in their theoretical framework, to then learn how to simulate them in dynare.

+# Material

+The slides are all clustered in a unique PDF named "Teaching_Perturbation_Methods".
+Codes to each topic will be provided during lectures and indicated in the slides. you can access to the .mod files for dynare in the branch called "codes".
+If you are interested in a .mod file not published in such branch but that appears in the slides, drop me an email: v.dionisi@campus.unimib.it